What Is AI-Induced Derealization?

 Build a Strong Reality Anchor

 People who are most resilient against derealization tend to have strong "reality anchors" — activities, relationships, and practices that consistently ground them in physical, embodied experience.
+If AI discourse has left you feeling isolated or disconnected from others, addressing that AI-related loneliness is an essential part of building these anchors.
 These might include: a regular exercise routine, a creative practice that involves physical materials, consistent in-person social connection, time in nature, or a contemplative practice like meditation.
 Build and protect these anchors.
 They're your psychological immune system.

 Develop AI Literacy Without AI Immersion